Foamyseal/PaymentPal/README.md

 - As a user, I want to see the amount of credits currently in my account.
 - As a user, I want to be able to load and save the account.

+## Phase 4: Task 2
+- Chose to implement first item: "Test and design a class in your model package so that is robust"

 *Additional Information*: